daeunnpark/db-chart-generator/client/README.md

 # Client
-This directory contains the client side of the project, built using ReactJS.
+This directory contains the client side of the project, built using ReactJS. <br />
-The directory doesn't contain database part, REST API will not be executed.
-If you want to test with the database, you need to run the project in db-chart-generator/server.
+The directory doesn't contain database, REST API will not be executed.
+If you want to test with the database, you need to run the project in [db-chart-generator/server](../db-chart-generator/server).

 ### Available Scripts
 In the project directory, you can run: